 When a patient is being treated, doctors and nurses need to be sure the medicine’s integrity has not been compromised in any way.
 Code blue crash carts achieve this by securing the contents of the drawers, using a flap or breakaway flap.

 This type of flap is known by several other names, such as proof of entry flap, code flap, the point of entry, and emergency flap.
-When a cart has been used for a code blue assignment, then naturally, the required drawers will be opened, breaking the flap, in the process.
+Buy Blue Xanax Online without a prescription, When a cart has been used for a code blue assignment, then naturally, the required drawers will be opened, breaking the flap, in the process.
 This indicates to staff members exactly which areas need to be stocked later.

 Different staff refills different types of drugs.
 For instance, the narcotic drawer must be restocked by the pharmacy department to ensure the validity of the proper medications needed for the next code blue patient.
 By putting a proof of entry flap on each individual drawer, it reduces the time required to determine what needs to be stocked.